asprout/Boxhead/README.md

 The code for the performance tasks used for our experiment is at Boxhead/psychopy/tasks.py Please read the readme in the psychopy folder, and again feel free to contact us with any questions.

+## Member Contributions:
+Ling worked on the code for the Jibo app.
+Nathan worked on the code for the performance tasks used for the experiment.
+Both members worked on the materials for the IRB, designing the performance tasks, and formalizing the robot identities.
+Both members participated in recuriting and running participants.
+Both members contributed to the check-in slides and the materials for the final report.